Found this old insert which came with an original Kynoch Killer

 Now for the business end – the hook.
 My preference is for a decent sized treble and the Owner hooks are very good.
 For a normal Kynoch I like a size 1/0

 Fancy a change?
 Those lovely red Owner trebles look good on these mounts!
+They are expensive but are exceedingly sharp and very, very strong.

 A confession first, I don’t know much about Kynochs and their kin.
 You see they were never really part of my armoury when I fished in Scotland and they are far from common here in Ireland.
 I am becoming more interested in them now though as I seem to be doing more and more trolling each season.
 With less and less time available to fish every season I have to take whatever conditions are allotted to me, meaning I am confronted with days of flat calm and/or dazzling sunshine.
 Faced with hopeless weather for the fly, I need to be flexible and that’s when the trolling rods come out.
 ABU Toby’s are the first choice but I have a sneaking suspicion that the Kynoch should work too.
 With apologies to the stalwart harling men and women of the Tay, here is the little I know of these plugs.